Rishi-Dave/LibrarySystem/README.md

  ```
 git clone https://github.com/cs100/final-project-rdave009-xlai015-hliu246-aneva018.git
 ```
-Make sure you have **Cmake installed** to run the program and type the following commands to run the program, Make sure ```Catalog.txt``` and ```Users.txt``` are empty when you run the program for the first time to ensure that any invalid previous data does not mess up your experience.
+Make sure you have **Cmake installed** to run the program and type the following commands to run the program, Make sure ```storage/Catalog.txt``` and ```storage/Users.txt``` are empty/do not exists when you run the program for the first time to ensure that any invalid previous data does not mess up your experience.
 ```
 cmake .
 ```